Sex. As a word, it can be used to mean love, lust, desire, wants, perversions or obsession.

 I take the act of intercourse as a serious move.
 It’s not worth having sex if you don’t really love someone.
 Anything else is just lust.
 I can’t speak from personal experience when it deals with having multiple partners, but it doesn’t mean I haven’t heard stories.

 So far, I’ve heard, so many scoring stories from guys that I could write a book.
 It could be one that belongs with the erotic fantasy and pleasure genre at any bookstore.
-Some stories involve sadomasochism and domination.
+Some stories involve sadomasochism and domination and bondage gear.
 Others include creeping in the bedroom of another while they’re asleep and vulnerable.
 It’s a crazy sick world out there.
 Anything that you can imagine is probably being done by someone in some apartment right now.
 Some stories I believe, others I don’t.
 It all depends on the source and the digging around that I do later on.

 The old joke, if there is one, about virgins dying young isn’t true anymore.
 They aren’t the ones dying.
 They’re the ones living a little longer.

 The stories sound made up or exaggerated when they don’t include what the other person was thinking or saying at the time.
 They say it was the best or sweetest.
 Fine, but is it worth it?
 What about the risk of AIDS?
 What about the real love?
 All it is, is a Russian roulette game ready to backfire.

 Now the other stories, the “we made love” stories, the ones I rarely hear because they’re personal and kept private, I only hear them because the person that tells me trusts me enough to tell me.
 You see, if two people made love, it wouldn’t be the focus of the afternoon school gossip.
 The sex that comes out of love isn’t abused.
 It’s cherished.